Pump by Exception: The Definitive Guide for Oil & Gas Operators

 W Energy Software provides enterprise resource management with exception-based workflows layered on top.
 Their strength is the breadth of their platform, covering everything from accounting to regulatory.
 The exception management module is functional but not the core focus, and operators looking for advanced alarm logic or mobile-first experiences often find it lacking.

-PakEnergy (formerly SherWare) offers a cloud-based production management platform with growing exception capabilities.
+PakEnergy (formerly SherWare) offers a cloud-based production management platform with growing exception capabilities via Scout FDC.
 Strong in the Permian and Mid-Continent, they have invested in mobile field capture and basic alarm workflows.
-Their platform is evolving, but prioritization and optimization features remain limited.
+Their platform is evolving, but the progression to ranked-priority work execution is not on their published roadmap.

 EZ Ops is a Canadian-born platform focused on field data capture and exception management.
 Their mobile-first approach resonates with operators who want a clean, modern user experience.
 Strong in Western Canada, they have been expanding into the U.S. market.
 Exception handling is well-implemented but stops at the alarm level without economic scoring.